 Two quick notes: First, while I refer to “Bitcoin” in this article, the same steps are true for Ethereum or any other cryptocurrency.
 Second, all references to an “IRA” in this article refer not just to traditional IRAs, but also to Roth IRAs.
 The strategies in this article are also available for 401(k)s, as discussed later.

 When you hold funds in an IRA (or Roth IRA), under the Internal Revenue Code, the default rule is that the funds may not be held by you directly.
 They must instead be held by a custodian for your benefit.
 The custodian is typically your bank or brokerage.
 The first issue when holding Bitcoin in a retirement account, then, is that most custodians will not allow Bitcoin to be held in their accounts.
-Further, even if a custodian would allow such a setup, it would mean having a third party in control of the private keys, which is sub-optimal from a security standpoint.
+Further, even if you were comfortable with the high fees of the few custodians who do allow Bitcoin holdings, using their services would mean having a third party in control of the private keys, which is sub-optimal from a security standpoint.

 Step 1: A Checkbook IRA

 The first step is to form a “checkbook LLC” for your IRA.
-With a checkbook LLC IRA, your IRA invests in a single member LLC, of which your IRA is sole owner.
+A “checkbook LLC” is a special LLC that is 100% owned by your IRA.
 You personally are appointed manager of that LLC.
 As manager, you have free reign to invest the LLC’s funds as you wish, without custodian approval.

 While checkbook IRA LLCs are allowed under IRS rules, they don’t obviate the “prohibited transaction rules” of IRC 4975.
 IRC 4975 outright bans IRAs (including LLCs owned by IRAs) from investing in certain classes of assets.
 The good news is that Bitcoin is not one of those classes.
 In fact, the IRS considers Bitcoin to be property rather than currency, making it an investment similar to real estate, stocks, or bonds for tax purposes.